boltops-tools/terraspace-docs/_docs/install/standalone.md

 title: Standalone Package Installation
 ---

 You can install Terraspace as a standalone package.
 The nice thing about this approach is that it is easy.
+You don't have to have Ruby installed.
+You don’t have to worry about compatible Ruby versions, gems, or conflicting system packages.

+Terraspace provides the pre-built binaries.
+Other tools such as [vagrant](https://www.vagrantup.com/), written in ruby, and the [aws cli](https://aws.amazon.com/cli/), written in python, also work the same way.

 Below are quickstart instructions for different OSes.

-Important: If you're using rvm or rbenv and already have Ruby installed, you should [install terrspace as a gem]({% link _docs/install/gem.md %}).
-Otherwise, different gem dependencies from the 2 installations can be used and cause all kinds of trouble.
+Important: If you're using rvm or rbenv and already have Ruby installed, you should [install terraspace as a gem]({% link _docs/install/gem.md %}).
+Otherwise, different gem dependencies from the two installations can be used and cause all kinds of trouble.

 ## Mac OS X